fomightez/PubMed_Central_ID_Converter_for_humans/README.md

 ### PubMed_Central_ID_Converter_for_humans: PubMed API use for humans

-A simple library for using the PubMed Central ID Convert API in the mdodern Python/Jupyter ecosystems.
+A simple library for using the PubMed Central ID Convert API for dealing biomedical and scientific literature in modern Python/Jupyter ecosystems.
 Key features:
 - **Control if you get results in a Python dictionary, Pandas dataframe, or JSON text**.
-- **It is JupyterLite compatible**.
+- **It is Pyodide/JupyterLite compatible**.

 It is largely Python-related kernel agnostic, which means you can use it in JupyterLite as well as in more standard Jupyter where a typical ipykernel is involved.